ibm-cloud-docs/cloud-object-storage/cli/rclone.md

   9. Specify an ACL.
 Only `public-read` and `private` are supported.

 ```
-Canned ACL used when creating buckets and/or storing objects in S3.
+Canned ACL used when creating buckets or storing objects in S3.
 Choose a number from below, or type in your own value
    1 "private"
    2 "public-read"